-When you first started homeschooling, in the early years, teaching your child seemed almost easy.
-Your child was a little sponge who soaked up every bit of information you could read aloud.
-But now, perhaps, your child is approaching the dreaded high school years.
-And you're scared ... that you won't be good enough ... that you won't be able to handle high school subjects ... that you will ruin your child's chances at getting into college ...
+Teaching your child seemed almost easy in the early years when you first started homeschooling.
+Your child was a little sponge, soaking up every bit of information you could read aloud.
+But now, your child is approaching the dreaded high school years.
+And you're scared that ...

 I have three core beliefs about homeschooling:

 - Homeschooling independently provides the best possible learning environment.

 - Every child deserves a college-prep education, whether or not they choose to go to college.

 - Parents are capable of providing a superior education for their children.

 I know what it's like to get an earful of advice from experts, accreditation agencies, and alternative education programs on what you should do for high school.
 The problem with all the well-intended advice I had to wade through was that it came from biased sources.
 Many were selling software, attendance at virtual schools, wanted my money for "accrediting" my courses, or were thinly veiled public school programs trying to get access to my children.
 They worked hard to erode my confidence that I could homeschool my own children and get them into college and career myself.
 My two sons earned four year full-tuition scholarships to their first choice university.
 I did it and you can do it, too!

 For everything you need to homeschool from middle school through high school with confidence, get my High School Solution.
 If you like one-on-one support, including weekly consultations, check out my Gold Care Club.

 Matt Binz, Mr. HomeScholar

 Matt and Lee have been married for 36 years and enjoy long walks discussing the Seahawks, the kids, their parents and, of course, homeschooling.
 Matt is a semi-retired former manager at The Boeing Company and is now fully occupied helping Lee help parents homeschool high school.